 - Use of dust covers and method of sealing

 Our shelf life procedures integrate weekly handling and rotation in addition to the normal post-sterilization handling transfer to the storage shelves.
 All shelf life packs are stored on open wire shelves, which permit the highest levels of microbial fallout.
 The cleanliness of the environment is monitored weekly using both passive (fallout) and active (Anderson sampler) collection techniques.
 Temperature and relative humidity (RH) are recorded weekly to provide full environmental storage records.

-After the designated storage interval, the packs are transferred to our sterility suite where the contents are tested using traditional USP sterility parameters.
+After the designated storage interval, the packs are transferred to our sterility suite for testing.
 Packs with actual product are tested in the same manner as routine lot release samples.
-Samples with mock product or coupons are generally subdivided into quadrants with some quadrants tested in SCDB and some in THIO.

 Recommended replicates: The number of packs to test at each storage interval is left to the discretion of the sponsor.
 Historically, sets of 3 to 30 have been tested.
 We recommend preapproving the test plan, including the number of samples, with the FDA prior to test initiation.